 White-nose syndrome is a disease affecting bat populations which were first detected in New York in 2006.
 Since then, this fungus has spread across North America, killing over 6 million bats in eastern North America.
-52 the hibernaculum.
+Pseudogymnoascus destructans, the fungus responsible for this disease presents as a white, powdery substance on the affected bats' nose, ears, wings and or tail.
+The pathogen causes behavioural changes resulting in unusual activity, such as flying during the daytime in the winter and spending time outside of the hibernaculum.
 This results in a loss of fat supply during the winter and can cause widespread mortality at a hibernaculum (80-90%).
 Currently, this pathogen has not been identified in BC but has been found in Washington since 2016.
 In Canada, the fungus has been confirmed in Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Prince Edward Island, Quebec and Saskatchewan.
-As of July 2022, white-nose syndrome had not been detected in BC, but was anticipated it was only a matter of time before it appeared Early detection and rapid response programs are key to preventing new pathogens from becoming established in BC.
+As of July 2022, white-nose syndrome had not been detected in BC, but was anticipated it was only a matter of time before it appeared.
+Early detection and rapid response programs are key to preventing new pathogens from becoming established in BC.